Message from Joe…

 Changes to Tillman County Chronicles

 It has been a few weeks since I have posted anything to this site.
-That absence of activity is temporary.
 There are several things that I want to write about in coming weeks, but I have been occupied recently with other projects.
-Updates to “Tillman County Chronicles” have gone on hold, but will resume very soon.
+Updates to “Tillman County Chronicles” have gone on hold.

 Background of the “Chronicles”